-If you are elderly, have a physical, intellectual or developmental disability or are ventilator dependent, you may qualify for Medicaid waiver services.
-Known as 1915(c) Home- and Community-Based Services waivers, these services provide the support you need to continue to live at home.
+If you are elderly, have a physical, intellectual or developmental disability or are ventilator dependent, you may qualify for Medicaid Home- and Community-Based Services waiver services.
+These services provide the support you need to continue to live at home.
 The Department for Medicaid Services (DMS) administers the following waiver programs:

 You may be eligible for Medicaid waiver services if:

 - You have written certification from a physician that, if Medicaid waiver services were not available, you would be admitted to a nursing facility in the immediate future.

 - You meet the nursing facility level of care defined in Kentucky Administrative Regulation

 - You choose to be at home and receive waiver services.

 - There are special financial qualifications applied to waiver programs.
 You can find more information on how we determine if you meet the financial qualifications.